apache/kafka/README.md

 There are two code quality analysis tools that we regularly run, spotbugs and checkstyle.

 #### Checkstyle ####
 Checkstyle enforces a consistent coding style in Kafka.
-Make sure you pass it before you submit.
 You can run checkstyle using:

     ./gradlew checkstyleMain checkstyleTest spotlessCheck